prputnam/NLPirate/README.md

 ## Execution

 To run either of the classifiers, simply invoke them from the command line: `python final_classifier.py`.
 The classifiers will use the entirity of the dataset, making use of k-fold validation, and then report on their results at the end of classification, as well as the most useful features for the classification.

+Also included are two Python notebook files that make use of the visualization library [ELI5](https://github.com/TeamHG-Memex/eli5).
+Running these from Jupyter will allow for investigation into the classification of particular reviews, with highlisted features in the text, and feature weighting for the particular review.